Unveiling optical signatures of outflows in accreting white dwarfs: Discussion

-In addition to high-velocity blue-shifted absorption components, we observe variable and broad lower velocity absorption features (\mbox{$\lesssim~$1000 km s$^{-1}$}) underlying the main emission lines.
-These components can be detected on both wings of the emission lines (Figs. \ref{bz_cam} to \ref{v425_cas}) and although they are difficult to isolate from the aforementioned blue-shifted absorptions that we associate with winds (and vice versa), there are clear cases where both absorption features are easily discriminated (e.g. see the \hei \lam5876 line in epoch \#3c of the upper-right panel of Fig. \ref{overlap}).
+In addition to high-velocity blueshifted absorption components, we observe variable and broad lower velocity absorption features (\mbox{$\lesssim~$1000 km s$^{-1}$}) underlying the main emission lines.
+These components can be detected on both wings of the emission lines (Figs. \ref{bz_cam} to \ref{v425_cas}) and although they are difficult to isolate from the aforementioned blueshifted absorption features that we associate with winds (and vice versa), there are clear cases where both absorption features are easily discriminated (e.g. see the \hei \lam5876 line in epoch \#3c of the upper-right panel of Fig. \ref{overlap}).
 It is worth noting that several AWDs with orbital periods of \mbox{3-4 h} have been classified as \mbox{SW Sex} stars \citep[e.g.][]{Rodriguez-Gil2007a,Dhillon2013}.
 Among other properties, this class is characterised by spectra with complex and variable line profiles, including absorption features that are believed to have an orbital dependence, swinging between positive and negative velocities \citep[e.g.][]{Casares1996}.
-These features, whose origin is unknown, might be associated with the low-velocity absorption components that we see in our spectra.
-On the other hand, the high-velocity absorption components are only found in the blue wings, often accompanied by a red component in emission (see Fig. \ref{wings}), as one would expect if they are associated with \mbox{wind-type} outflows.
+These features, the origin of which is unknown, might be associated with the low-velocity absorption components that we see in our spectra.
+On the other hand, the high-velocity absorption components are only found in the blue wings, often accompanied by a red component in emission (see Fig. \ref{wings}), as one would expect if they were associated with \mbox{wind-type} outflows.